goosst/WaterLevelDetection/README.md

 A prototype pcb was created for it (with an additional -in the end unused- current sensor), but the complexity is not very high to just solder it on a board ... .

 ### Current measurement
-Typical breakout boards using the INA219, come together with a 0.1 Ohm shunt resistor.
+Typical breakout boards using the INA219, come with a 0.1 Ohm shunt resistor.
 Only 4-20 mA is produced by the sensor, this means the voltage measured over the shunt would only be 0.4-2 mV which is basically noise ... .
 According the datasheet, the range of the INA219 can be configured from 40 to 320mV, hence a resistor in the range of 2 to 15 Ohm would be acceptable.
 Here, a resistor of 10 Ohm is used.